 Fakarava is one of the most beautiful islands in French Polynesia, known for its clear lagoon, soft white sand, and peaceful atmosphere.
 This guide explores what makes it so special, from quiet beaches to unforgettable scenery.

 Fakarava is a pristine UNESCO Biosphere Reserve in the Tuamotu Archipelago, offering a rare look at the untouched side of French Polynesia.
-The atoll ranks as the second largest in the region, along with two famous passes that shape the experience.
-Garuae Pass sits in the north, while Tumakohua Pass lies in the south.
-Divers come here to see “walls of sharks,” and also the bright coral gardens.
+Since it is the second-largest atoll in the region, the whole experience is shaped by its two famous channels: Garuae Pass in the north and Tumakohua Pass in the south.

 Ready for more island inspiration?
 Explore the best islands in French Polynesia, discover the most beautiful beaches, or get inspired on Pinterest.